 It will also help meet data sovereignty and privacy requirements of customers in enterprise and the public sector.

 Freshworks Australia GM Sreelesh Pillai says, “Australia is a fast-growing market for Freshworks.
 We have seen increased demand from our customers to host their data locally and we are excited to be able to support this.”

 Freshworks powers the customer support of major Australian and global businesses including Harvey Norman, Randstad and Cabcharge.

-Pillai continues, “We set up our Sydney office just over two years ago, and are proud to have launched our first data centre in such a short time frame.
+Pillai continues, “We set up our Sydney office just over two years ago, and are proud to have launched our first data center in such a short time frame.

 “It is a testament to the growth we’ve had in Australia, particularly within the larger enterprise space.”

-The launch of the data centre rounds out a year of tremendous local growth for Freshworks, which has more than 8,000 customers in Australia and New Zealand, and upwards of 100,000 customers globally.
+The launch of the data center rounds out a year of tremendous local growth for Freshworks, which has more than 8,000 customers in Australia and New Zealand, and upwards of 100,000 customers globally.

-Salmat Chief Technology Officer, Dave Glover says, “Salmat is pleased about the launch of the data centre as the ability to host data locally is increasingly important for a number of our clients.
+Salmat Chief Technology Officer, Dave Glover says, “Salmat is pleased about the launch of the data center as the ability to host data locally is increasingly important for a number of our clients.